 Stay as we are - no improvement works.

-If we are to redevelop Ham Close the scheme must be financially viable.
-We think that a visionary, wholesale redevelopment scheme should be possible but further work is now needed to really test what is possible, looks great and is truly viable.
+If we are to redevelop Ham Close, the scheme must be financially viable.
+We think that a visionary, wholesale redevelopment scheme should be possible but further work is currently ongoing to really test what is possible, looks great and is truly viable.